kingsdigitallab/alice-thornton/frontend/posts/blog/2022-12-19-shock-and-betrayal-illness-thornton.md

 >My fainting and weaknesses were so great and returned so strongly upon me all that night and for two days after that dear friends and my children did not expect, but when I should have departed, having lost so much blood in the flood that broke upon me by excess of grief at the first knowing of my slanderous accusation by Mrs Anne Danby and her maid Barbara Todd[^6]

-How can we explain these profound and perhaps rather alien experiences in Thornton?
+How can we explain these extreme near-death experiences as a reaction to grief?
 The answer lies in early modern understandings of the inner workings of the human body.

 ## Early modern bodies